sensorian/SensorianHubClient/README.md

 # SensorianHubClient
 Python client for the Sensorian Shield on Raspberry Pi to display and POST data
-Course project for SOFE 4870U - Special Topics: Cloud Computing 2016
+Compatible with the latest official Raspbian image (2016-05-27) and Python 2.7
+Previous versions may be compatible but are currently untested

 Code written and maintained myself with the use of the Sensorian Shield firmware
 Please see Sensorian on [GitHub](https://github.com/sensorian) or their [main website](http://sensorian.io/) for details
-Currently written in Python with the use of Python and C drivers
+Currently written in Python with the use of Python and C drivers/DLLs
-I might port it to C in the future to avoid the use of the DLLs

 To get this working in a split, just follow these simple instructions!
 To summarize for experts, simply clone/download the repo wherever and run the install script!